 @Gra – from what i remember, the dress covered her shoes, but thats because shes slightly shorter than me.

 I understand where mum is coming from too. haha. but i dunno, like, a part of me just really want to go too all these different store and try on dresses and then find the perfect dress.

-and awwh thanks. girls! these ideas really help!! if I end up borrowing her dress I’ll definitely keep these tips in mind <3posted about 2 years ago
+and awwh thanks. girls! these ideas really help!! if I end up borrowing her dress I’ll definitely keep these tips in mind <3posted over 5 years ago

 Awww, honey, I hope your mum comes around!
 I don’t know what your personal style is, but if you wanted a long dress (preferably in a dark jewel tone color or black), it’s something that you could use again.
 You could wear it to another prom, a night time wedding, or a formal event in college.
 Perhaps you can sell your mom on that?